-We have several properties with HUD-insured loans from Lument (formerly ORIX).
+We have six properties with HUD-insured loans from Lument Capital (formerly ORIX Real Estate Capital, LLC) and one property with a HUD-insured loan from Capital One Multifamily Finance, LLC.
 See table above listing loans payable for further information.